 The cash balance in the Massachusetts Unemployment Trust Fund as of January 31, 2005 was \$20.3 million.
-The Division of Unemployment Assistance (DUA) projects that the fund will experience a cash deficit during March and April, 2005.
-This will require DUA to borrow an estimated \$224 million from the federal government during these periods.
-DUA has forecasted that all borrowings will be repaid prior to the end of May 2005 and that no additional borrowings will be required during calendar 2005; thus the Commonwealth will not incur any interest on the borrowings.
+The Division of Unemployment Assistance (DUA) projects that the Fund will experience a cash deficit during March and April, 2005.
+This will require DUA to borrow funds from the federal government during the periods of insolvency.
+Estimated borrowings during these periods total \$224 million.
+DUA has forecasted that all borrowings will be repaid prior to the end of May 2005 and no additional borrowings will be required during calendar 2005; thus the Commonwealth will not incur any interest on the borrowings.